Fred Cone (American football): Early life

 Cone grew up in Pine Apple, Alabama, with a population around 100.
-He attended Moore Academy, a one-room school from kindergarten through high school.
+He attended Moore Academy, a rural school from primary school through high school.
 He did not play football because there were not enough people to field a team.

 Before going to college, he enlisted in the U.S. Army to take part of World War II, where he served in the Pacific as part of the 11th Airborne Division.

 College career

 When he returned to the United States] in the summer of 1946, he read a newspaper advertisement about tryouts at Auburn University and decided to attend.
 His participation was cut short with an ankle injury that forced him to return home.

 During his recovery, a family friend turned out to be the sister of Frank Howard, the head coach at Clemson College.
 She helped Cone get a tryout and eventually he was able to make the team and receive a scholarship.

 As a sophomore with the Tigers, Cone was the starting fullback in a backfield that included Ray Mathews.
-The 1948 team accomplished a 10-0 undefeated season and beat the University of Missouri, 24–23, in the 1949 Gator Bowl.
+The 1948 team accomplished a 10–0 undefeated season and beat the University of Missouri, 24–23, in the 1949 Gator Bowl.
 He scored two first-quarter touchdowns and had a critical fourth down conversion late in the game.
 He finished as the team's leading rusher with 635 yards and 7 touchdowns.
 Cone was mentioned in the Jerry Clower 1974 album Country Ham which mentioned Clower's 1948 Mississippi State Bulldogs football team (then Maroons) playing Clemson in which Clower was assigned to tackle Cone and missed.

 As a junior, he registered 703 rushing yards and 9 touchdowns.

 As a senior, his 184 carries for 845 rushing yards, 15 touchdowns and 92 points at the time were all school season records.
 He also was a part of another undefeated season and against Auburn University, he rushed for 163 yards and scored 4 touchdowns.
 He played in the 1951 Orange Bowl, beating the University of Miami 15–14.
 He gained 81 rushing yards, scored one of the touchdowns, returned one kickoff and had 4 punts.

 Cone finished his college career with eight 100-yard career rushing games, 31 touchdowns and 189 points.
 He also was a kickoff specialist.

 In 1973, he was inducted into the State of South Carolina Athletic Hall of Fame and the Clemson Athletic Hall of Fame.
-He is a member of Clemson’s Ring of Honor.
+He is a member of Clemson's Ring of Honor.